josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🔊_Turn_The_Public_Up/🪳🕶️_Mera_Naam_Cockroach_Hai/🌒_The_Public_Comes_Outside/README.md

 The sunglasses mattered because they altered the emotional instruction attached to the image.

-The cockroach was not presented only as abject or pitiable.
-It had composure, irony and attitude.
+The cockroach was not presented only as:

+- abject;
+- contaminated;
+- frightened;
+- pitiable.

+It had:

+- composure;
+- irony;
+- character;
+- attitude.

 The visual response to dehumanisation was not simply:

 > Please recognise our suffering.